 Different varieties of green tea will have variations of vitamins and minerals as well as other nutrients.
 Green tea is a good source of vitamin A, E and K as well as chromium, potassium, magnesium, zinc and selenium (Chatterjee, A., Saluja, M., Agarwal, G., & Alam, M., 2012).
 However, although it is lower in vitamins and minerals – especially when the whole leaf is not consumed, green teas are a phenomenal source of amino acids, antioxidants and other secondary compounds as well as varying nutritional constitutions.

 Green tea is very high in phenolic compounds, such as phenolic acid, flavonoids and tannins.
-Phenolic compounds are the plants protection against stressors, and display strong protective actions within the human body as well.
-These compounds have strong antioxidant, anticarcinogenic, antimutagenic and anti inflammatory actions on the body.
+Phenolic compounds are the plant’s protection against stressors and display strong protective actions within the human body as well.
+These compounds have strong antioxidant, anticarcinogenic, antimutagenic and anti-inflammatory actions on the body.

 Flavonols are abundant in green tea, they account for approximately 30% of the dry weight of a green tea leaf (Chatterjee, A., Saluja, M., Agarwal, G., & Alam, M., 2012).
-Epicatechin, epigallocatechin, epicatechin gallate and epigallocatechin gallate are all potent flavonols found in green tea, the latter of which, also know as EGCG is the most favoured for its health benefits (ed.
+Epicatechin, epigallocatechin, epicatechin gallate and epigallocatechin gallate are all potent flavonols found in green tea, the latter of which, also known as EGCG is the most favoured for its health benefits (ed.
 Willson, K.C., & Clifford, M.N., 1992).
 They aid in the prevention of cancer and cardiovascular disease (Graf, B.A., Milbury, P.E., Blumberg, J.B., 2005).

 Essential Oils are most predominantly found in teas of early harvest such as Ceremonial Matcha and Sencha (ed.
 Willson, K.C., & Clifford, M.N., 1992).

 Vitamin C (ascorbic acid) deteriorates green tea.
 The shading process used in Japan for various forms of green tea results in a lower count of vitamin c which allows the tea to withstand oxidation longer.
-In order for the lower the amount of vitamin C in unshaded green teas such as sencha high temperature roasting diminishes the likelihood of oxidation, however it locks in nutrients and flavour (ed.
+In order for the lower the amount of vitamin C in unshaded green teas such as sencha high-temperature roasting diminishes the likelihood of oxidation, however, it locks in nutrients and flavour (ed.
 Willson, K.C., & Clifford, M.N., 1992).

 Chlorophyll this wonderful substance is what allows plants to be green.
 It aids in building healthy blood, protects against cancer and aids in wound healing.
 It is a potent antioxidant and is alkalinizing.
 Chlorophyll is most potent in green teas that are shade grown, as the chlorophyll in the tea plant moves to the top leaves (Holford, P., 2009).